cvxpy/cvxpy/doc/source/updates/index.rst

 Changes to CVXPY
 ================

-This page details changes in major and minor versions of CVXPY, in reverse chronological order.
+This page details changes made to CVXPY over time, in reverse chronological order.
-The most up-to-date version of CVXPY is version 1.1.
+The latest release of CVXPY is version 1.1.

 CVXPY 1.1
 ---------